 Placing your maidenhair fern anywhere near a heating or cooling vent can quickly cause the plant to dry out.
 While soft breezes from an open window shouldn’t cause too much problems, sources of dry heat will cause it dry out and die.

 Maintaining evenly moist soil conditions can be tricky, so you will need to keep a close eye on the condition of your maidenhair fern and the soil.
-I’ve written an article about how to assess when to water houseplants which is an essential skill to master y to master to keep your houseplants thriving.
+I’ve written an article about how to assess when to water houseplants which is an essential skill to master to keep your houseplants thriving.

 Maidenhair ferns, and many other common fern houseplants make good candidates to grow in self-watering pots, as these tend to maintain evenly moist soil.
 Read this article to learn how self-watering pots work and here’s an article about my favorite choices for self-watering pots.